trypear/pearai-app/README.md

 # PearAI: The Open Source AI-Powered Code Editor

 Supercharge your development with an editor designed for less coding, using AI.
-PearAI is forked from VSCode and Continue, and aims to reduce the time from ideation to conception for your product development by achieving the most seamless integration with AI.
+PearAI is a fork of VSCode, and PearAI Submodule (https://github.com/trypear/pearai-submodule) is a fork of Continue.
+This is our starting point, and we aim to reduce the time from ideation to conception for your product development by achieving the most seamless integration with AI.

 To download the full app, visit our homepage at https://trypear.ai.

 ## Features